 A new playground

 The act of fraud, or tricking another person out of their money, has been around for centuries.
 The difference is that the internet is a relatively recent invention, so it’s a whole new playground for fraudsters.
-With 99% of 12- to 16-year-olds now online and 69% with a social media profile*, it’s no wonder that parents of teens are concerned.
+Ofcom research shows that 97% of 12- to 15-year-olds have a mobile phone, and 89% have their own social media profile, it’s no wonder that parents of teens are concerned.

 The good news is that most teenagers are wiser than we realise, and becoming more so with each passing year.
 However, where there is money there will always be new types of fraud.